-- Worked with other hydrogen partners to maximize reach of programs and materials - i.e. working with infrastructure grantees to provide educational resources. - Continued incorporation of materials and programming into NEED's existing training initiatives. - Annually updated materials with new data and provide major changes to educational community. - Delivered maximum number of hands-on resources to classrooms leveraging resources to do so. - Reached over 5,000 teachers. - Provided hydrogen education experiences to analysts and economists from the Energy Information Administration and field trips to Shell's fueling station in Washington, D.C. as well as Ride and Drives with GM in DC, Richmond, and Norfolk.
+- Worked with other hydrogen partners to maximize reach of programs and materials - i.e. working with infrastructure grantees to provide educational resources. - Continued incorporation of materials and programming into NEED's existing training initiatives. - Annually updated materials with new data and provide major changes to educational community. - Delivered maximum number of hands-on resources to classrooms leveraging resources to do so. - Reached over 8,000 teachers. - Provided hydrogen education experiences to analysts and economists from the Energy Information Administration and field trips to Shell's fueling station in Washington, D.C. as well as Ride and Drives with GM in DC, Richmond, and Norfolk.

-Innovative Outreach
+Collaborations Innovative Outreach

-- Expansion of hydrogen information and activities to the EIA Kid's Page www.eia.doe.gov/kids (350,000 users per month) - H2 Educate Teacher and Student Guides loaded to partner websites and others - 4 workshops in New York State supported by NYSERDA, program renewed - Workshops at the National Science Teachers Association Conferences Chicago, Nashville and Dallas (2005), Anaheim(2006), St. Louis (2007) and Boston (2008). - 6 workshops in Virginia supported by the Virginia Department of Mines, Minerals and Energy and the Virginia Legislature - Workshops hosted as part of PG&E's Solar Schools initiatives reaching over 200 teachers annually and connecting renewable generation to hydrogen and fuel cells - Currently considering curriculum to assist schools with Fuel Cell installations
+- H2 Educate Teacher and Student Guides loaded to partner websites and others - H2 Educate Teacher and Student Guides loaded to the NEED website. - Workshops at the National Science Teachers Association Conferences Chicago, Nashville and Dallas (2005), Anaheim(2006), St. Louis (2007), Boston (2008) and New Orleans (2009). - Workshops hosted as part of PG&E's Solar Schools initiatives reaching over 300 teachers annually and connecting renewable generation to hydrogen and fuel cells - Currently considering curriculum to assist schools with Fuel Cell installations - National Energy Conference for Educators Nashville, 2009. - Partnered with UTC on activities and training for Greensburg, KS and its fuel cell application.